jnvo25/global-vibe-check/README.md

 ## Global Vibe Check

 This project was created for UCI's 2021 Hackathon.
+Janurary 29-31, 2021.
 This immaculate team of four decided to vibe check Covid-19 around the world.

+We used
-We used [Figma to prototype](https://www.figma.com/file/uUWwKVkRFtQbPUknbFNPtA/Prototype?node-id=0%3A1) our web app to have the most vibes.
+[Figma](https://www.figma.com/file/uUWwKVkRFtQbPUknbFNPtA/Prototype?node-id=0%3A1) to prototype our web app to have the most vibes.
-We used API's to include an interactive globe and to extract Covid-19 data.
+[ThreeJS Globe Visualization](https://github.com/vasturiano/three-globe) to include an interactive globe so that a user may select cities.
+[Name](google.com) to extract Covid-19 data.

+## Global Vibe Check Demo

+Insert Demo Video Here & gifs of web app.

 ## Available Scripts